TeamLapen/Vampirism/README.md

 Vampirism for Minecraft 1.8.9 - REWRITE
 =========

-_This is totally WIP code for 1.8.9, check out the 1.7.10 branch for stable code_
+_This is WIP rewrite for Minecraft 1.8.9, check out the 1.7.10 branch for complete and stable code_
-_This is a (partial) rewrite of Vampirism to clean things up_

 ## Mod Description